mreed88/Blackwell-Electronics/README.md

 •	Conducting feature selection to investigate the correlation between different features in a dataset
 •	Presenting data mining results to management

-•	Do customers in different regions spend more per transaction?
+Do customers in different regions spend more per transaction?
 Which regions spend the most/least?
-•	Are there differences in the age of customers between regions?
+Are there differences in the age of customers between regions?
 If so, can we predict the age of a customer in a region based on other demographic data?
+Can we predict the amount a customer will spend per transaction based on other data we have collected about that customer?
-•	Finally, we need to investigate Martin’s hypothesis: Is there any correlation between age of a customer and if the transaction was made online or in the store?
+Finally, we need to investigate Martin’s hypothesis: Is there any correlation between age of a customer and if the transaction was made online or in the store?
 Do any other factors predict if a customer will buy online or in our stores?